Al-Alim

 - Sorry, no bodyguards there.

-He did say Maldita sea Medellín… You know that.
+He did say: Maldita sea Medellín… You know that.
 You were there.
 You listened to it.
 You commented later with your mother.
 You also feel betrayed.

 ///